cierelabs/json-complete/README.md

 - [x] Investigate possible bug related to duplicate primitives (numbers, strings) not being deduplicated in output (upon further observation, it is not a problem)
 - [ ] What happens, in compat mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
 - [ ] Put examples in readme
+- [ ] Simplify the encoding process from the perspective of the definer by removing the in-line encounterItem steps, pushing those into the encoder
+- [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
+- [x] Convert the output to string and allow the decoder to accept a string
+- [x] Update decoding error messages for types not supported in a given environment
+- [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data
 - [ ] Friday planned release

+## Future Plans
 - [ ] Support IE11
 - [ ] Support IE10
 - [ ] Support IE9
+- [ ] Legacy version that has no support for Symbol, Keyed Collection Types, Typed Array types, ArrayBuffer, SharedArrayBuffer, Blob, File, or BigInt types and provides its own limited JSON.stringify and JSON.parse just for strings and arrays
 - [ ] Support IE8 with legacy version
 - [ ] Support IE7 with legacy version
 - [ ] Support IE6 with legacy version

-- [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
-- [ ] Convert the output to string and allow the decoder to accept a string
 - [ ] Create Promise wrapper so the asynchronous form can be used with Promises or await
-- [x] Update decoding error messages for types not supported in a given environment
-- [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data